KilonzoJames/Sevenly/_posts/2025-07-01-industrial-intrusion-web.md

 By submitting the crafted payload as the username and "joker" as the password, the backend accepted the injected row, authenticated successfully, and redirected us to the logged-in section of the application.
 The flag was prominently displayed there:

-`THM{energy_backup_systems_compromised}`
+**THM{energy_backup_systems_compromised}**

 ---

-## 🧩 Summary of Vulnerabilities:
+## 🧩 Summary of Vulnerabilities

 The successful authentication bypass underscored a profound failure in the application's security posture.
 The core issues stemmed from:

-- Direct SQL Injection Vulnerability: The login form was susceptible to direct manipulation of database queries.
+* **Direct SQL Injection Vulnerability:** The login form was susceptible to direct manipulation of database queries.

-- Post-Query Password Validation: Critical password validation logic was executed after arbitrary data could be injected and retrieved, effectively nullifying its purpose.
+* **Post-Query Password Validation:** Critical password validation logic was executed after arbitrary data could be injected and retrieved, effectively nullifying its purpose.

-- Absence of Secure Coding Practices: The lack of robust input sanitization and the neglect of prepared statements provided the necessary conditions for this bypass to occur.
+* **Absence of Secure Coding Practices:** The lack of robust input sanitization and the neglect of prepared statements provided the necessary conditions for this bypass to occur.

 ---